lsolesen/minimal-mistakes/docs/_docs/05-configuration.md

 _Example:_ `name: "Michael Rose"`.

 **ProTip:** If you want to get crafty with your YAML you can use [anchors](http://www.yaml.org/spec/1.2/spec.html#id2785586) to reuse values.
-For example `foo: &var "My String"` allows you to reuse `"My String"` elsewhere in `_config.yml` like so... `bar: *var`.
-You'll see a few examples of this in the provided Jekyll config.
+For example `foo: &var "My String"` allows you to reuse `"My String"` elsewhere in `_data/site.yml` like so... `bar: *var`.
+You'll see a few examples of this in the provided config.
 {: .notice--info}

 ### Site description

 Fairly obvious. `site.description` describes the site.
 Used predominantly in meta descriptions for improving SEO.

-_Example:_ `description: "A flexible Jekyll theme for your blog or site with a minimalist aesthetic."`
+_Example:_ `description: "A flexible 11ty theme for your blog or site with a minimalist aesthetic."`

 ### Site URL